MitoLab-JLF/OR-GSEA/README.md

    * **Rows**: Unique gene identifiers (HGNC Gene Symbols).
    * **Columns**: Sample names (containing normalized expression values such as TPM, RPKM, or CPM).
 3. **Execute the analysis**: The pipeline uses `gseapy.ssgsea()` to compute sample-specific normalized enrichment scores ($NES$) across the OR family gene sets.
 ---

-## Gene set construction

-The complete construction workflow is available in [`GMT_pipeline/`](./GMT_pipeline).

-The directory contains the source OR annotation obtained from HORDE and three notebooks corresponding to the three GMT files:

-* `HUMAN_OR_families_withPseudo_gmt.ipynb`
-* `HUMAN_OR_families_noPseudo_gmt.ipynb`
-* `HUMAN_OR_families_FunctionalOnly_gmt.ipynb`

-Custom GMT Generation:

-In addition to using the pre-built GMT files, users can adapt these Google Colab notebooks to build custom OR gene sets.
-By modifying the filtering logic, you can apply your own thresholds for HORDE pseudogene probability scores or implement custom criteria for pseudogene exclusion to fit your specific research context.

-The HORDE dataset used for the current release was accessed in **August 2026**.

-The workflow was performed in Python 3 using Google Colab.

----

 ## Data sources